ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/hosting-a-front-end-website-building-portfolio.md.md

 ### Linking the repository

-We need to give CodeCapsules permission to connect to our portfolio on GitHub.
+We need to give Code Capsules permission to connect to our portfolio on GitHub.
 Click "Get Started By Installing The GitHub App".

 ![image13](images/image13.png)

-You are redirected to GitHub to install CodeCapsules.
+You are redirected to GitHub to install Code Capsules.

 1. Click your username.
 2. Press "Only select repositories".